Cry Before Dawn: Career

 Brendan Wade subsequently teamed up with Paul Bell to form The Wild Swans, shortened to The Swans in 1999, and renamed again to Bell and Wade in 2000.
 Their songs were moderately successful in Ireland, being released on Ritz Records and their own record label.
 Their most successful release was "Dancing at the Crossroads", released to coincide with County Wexford's success in the 1996 All-Ireland hurling final, which reached number 1 in the Irish pop chart.

-Fellow band member Vince Doyle operates a Citroën dealership with his family and Pat Hayes is also living back in Wexford after 12 years in Stockholm, Sweden.

-The band reformed in November 2010.
-Brendan Wade's own website gave the lineup for the reunion tour as Wade, Pat Hayes, Vinnie Doyle and Steve Belton.
-The first dates announced on the tour were Vicar Street, Dublin on 8 April 2011, and at Wexford Opera House on 14 May 2011.